 White is much stronger when paired with black and another bold colour.
-Be creative with flooring – a horizontal stripe is graphic and anchors the scheme.
+The in-your-face flooring really helps to anchor the scheme.

 This tonal scheme layers pattern and texture, which is important for generating visual interest in rooms with little colour contrast.
 The subtle background allows the lush greens of the indoor plants to make a statement

 White acts as a powerful counterpoint when used as an accent against a playful pastel hue such as pink.
 Use on trims, doors, curtains and bedlinen to confidently pull together a striking decorating scheme.

 'A whitewashed finish is a great way to soften the look of wood furniture.
 Simply dilute Old White chalk paint with a little water and brush across the surface - the ratio of water to paint will increase or decrease the opaqueness,’ explains Annie Sloan, founder and decorative paint expert, Annie Sloan, anniesloan.com.

 Place a sand–blasted textured desk in one corner of the conservatory, away from the glare of the windows, for a light filled home office that is shielded by direct sunlight.

 Monochrome shades and softer muted greys add a sense of refined elegance to a pure white space.
 Panelled walls painted soft grey provide a sophisticated backdrop for this scheme, which artfully balances black and white upholstered furniture.
 Blocks of pattern, in the form of tailored cushions and artwork, add interest and personality to the modern look.